 Alloy steels are designated by AISI four-digit numbers.
 They are more responsive to mechanical and heat treatments than carbon steels.
 They comprise different types of steels with compositions which exceed the limitations of B, C, Mn, Mo, Ni, Si, Cr, and Va in the carbon steels.

 AISI 4130 alloy steel contains chromium and molybdenum as strengthening agents.
-It has low carbon content, and hence it can be welded easily.
-The datasheet given below provides more details about AISI 4130 alloy steel.
+It has low carbon content, and can be welded easily.
+The datasheet below provides further detail.

 The chemical composition of AISI 4130 alloy steel is listed in the following table.

 ||0.280 – 0.330

 |Tensile strength, ultimate

 |Elongation at break (in 50 mm)